metalbear-co/mirrord.dev/content/docs/reference/targets/index.md

 configuration (you can specify a target but tell mirrord not to access its file system, for example).
 When a target is specified, [mirrord's agent](/docs/overview/architecture/#mirrord-agent) will be created on the same node as the target pod.
-There are several kinds of possible targets, that are explained below.
-There are also multiple ways to specify a target for mirrord - you can specify it in a configuration file, in an IDE dialog, or on CLI with an argument or an environment variable.
+The several kinds of supported targets are detailed below.
+There are also multiple ways to specify a target for mirrord: you can specify it in a configuration file, in an IDE dialog, or in the CLI with an argument or an environment variable.

 ### Running without a target

 When no target is specified, mirrord will start a *targetless* agent.
-That can be useful when you want to connect to services from within the cluster, but you don't have any target that you want to "impersonate".
-When running targetless, mirrord will forward any connections initiated by your application to be sent out of the cluster, but it will not mirror or steal incoming traffic, as a targetless agent is not connected to any kubernetes service and does not expose any ports.
+That can be useful when you want to connect to services from within the cluster, but you don't have any target that you want to "impersonate" - like when running an external utility or a new microservice.
+When running targetless, mirrord will forward any connections initiated by your application to be sent out of the cluster, but it will not mirror or steal incoming traffic, as a targetless agent is not connected to any Kubernetes service and does not expose any ports.
 This means that if your application binds a port and listens on it, that will all happen locally, on your machine.
 You can use this fact to run management programs (like e.g. pgAdmin) and have them listen for connections on `localhost`, but connect to remote services in the cluster.